Quitch/GW-AI-Overhaul/README.md

 - **Big Spawns**: you can land anywhere on any starting planet.

-- **Team Death**: when enabled a single army on a team being defeated leads to the defeat of the entire team.
+- **Team Death**: the defeat of a single army on a team leads to the defeat of the entire team.
 This includes Sub Commanders.

 - **Threat**: the eco threat of that Commander.
 This increases the deeper you proceed into the galaxy.